gcastill0/go-integration-playground/tasks/task4-maverics/README.md

 * Tested both unauthenticated pass-through and policy-scoped Service Extension execution.
 * Reviewed log output to confirm requests are routed correctly and consistently return **200 OK**.

 At this point, the configuration and code paths appear correct, and all major failure scenarios have been ruled out.
-The issue is most likely due to a small and trivial mis-scoping detail—for example, a mismatch between the policy `location` and the request path, or how the Service Extension is referenced inside the policy.
+The issue is most likely due to a small and trivial mis-scoping detail, a mismatch between the policy `location` and the request path, or how the Service Extension is referenced inside the policy.

 <br>